hortonworks/cloudbreak-images/README.dev.md

  After saving the `Makefile` the modified values are applied to all subsequent image burns.

+Note: During the build process, a transient EC2 instance will be created in the default VPC of the region associated with the source_ami value.
+If the build process is executed outside the default VPC, be sure to add the subnet_id value within the packer.json file to avoid SSH connectivity errors.

 ## Customizing the Base Image

 If you would like to start from a customized image, you could either: